ValexCrypto/Valex/docs/valex.cc/CONTRIBUTING.md

 ## Editing Content

-The content on [electronjs.org] comes from a number of sources.
+The content on [valex.cc] comes from a number of sources.

 ### Documentation